Omni Group’s Omni Automation Proves Voice Control Is More Than Just an Accessibility Feature

 Apple’s Voice Control feature is an amazing accessibility tool.
 It helps those with vision or mobility challenges make the most of their Macs, iPhones and iPads.
-In its latest app latest updates, Omni Automation proves Voice Control is much more than just an accessibility feature.
+In its latest app updates, Omni Automation proves Voice Control is much more than just an accessibility feature.

 New Voice Control Features Allow User-Generated Commands